A guide to Windsor Castle's Changing the Guard ceremony

 Does the ceremony happen in all weather conditions?

-The ceremony is weather-dependent and may be canceled in adverse conditions.
+The ceremony is weather-dependent and may be cancelled in adverse conditions.
 Always check the official schedule for updates.

 Can I take photographs during the ceremony?